suckbluefrog/Batocera-Multilib/README.md

 ---

-## Disclaimer
+## ⚠️ Unofficial Build Notice

 This is an unofficial build.

-- Not supported by the Batocera team
+- Not supported by the Batocera team  - Don't ask on their discord or reddit for support.
-- No warranty provided
-- Use at your own risk
+- No warranty provided — use at your own risk
+- Built for power users — not for hand-holding

+This project is developed for fun and released *as-is*, with no guarantees of functionality, compatibility, or support.

+Community help may be available through various channels, but support is not provided.
+If something breaks, you are expected to investigate, troubleshoot, and fix it yourself.

-- Advanced users only
+**Advanced users only — self-sufficiency required.**

 ---
 # Upstream Contributions